minhnguyen-ai/askimo/docs/using-recipes.md

 This runs the `summarize` recipe on the specified file.

 ## Recipe Template Example
-Here’s a simplified example from `gitcommit.yml`:
+Here’s a simplified example from `gitcommit.yml` (with explicit restriction):

 ```yaml
 name: gitCommit